 Dr. Roberts is a Managing Member and portfolio manager at Farallon Capital Management, LLC.
 Prior to joining Farallon, Dr. Roberts was an attending oncologist at Massachusetts General Hospital, an Instructor of Medicine at the Harvard Medical School, and a Visiting Scientist at Massachusetts Institute of Technology.
 Dr. Roberts obtained two baccalaureate degrees (Summa Cum Laude) from the University of Pennsylvania, including a Bachelors of Science from the Wharton School of Business (Phi Beta Kappa junior year).
 He obtained his medical degree from Harvard Medical School.
 Dr. Roberts performed his internal medicine training at the Massachusetts General Hospital and his medical oncology training through the Dana-Farber/Partners Cancer Care Oncology Fellowship Program.
 Dr. Roberts has been an ASCO member since 2003.

-Jaap Verweij, MD, PhD, is a medical oncologist and currently Dean of the Faculty of Medicine at Erasmus University and Vice-Chair of the Board of Directors at Erasmus Medical Center.
+Jaap Verweij, MD, PhD, FASCO, is a medical oncologist and currently vice-Dean of the Faculty of Medicine at Erasmus University, Rotterdam, the Netherlands, as well as the Founding Dean of the Faculty of Life Sciences at the University of Siegen, Germany.
 Dr. Verweij has been a faculty member of Erasmus University Medical Center since 1984.

 Since joining ASCO in 1986, Dr. Verweij has served as Associate Editor of the Journal of Clinical Oncology and a member of the Scientific Program Committee, Conquer Cancer Foundation Grants Selection Committee, Multidisciplinary Cancer Management Committee, and Cancer Education Committee.